5 things that could be harming your relationships

 1) Agreeing to do what they want to make them happy

-When we value both sets of needs equally, we can make decisions together based on mutuality & collaboration.
+When we value both sets of needs equally, however, we can make decisions together based on mutuality & collaboration.

 I sometimes think of this as a gendered thing: many of us women were subtly conditioned, growing up, to value putting others before ourselves. . .although of course this type of behaviour can show up across all genders, and I don’t want to reinforce any stereotypes here!